elosha/esp32_dbt03/README.md

 Revive your Bildschirmtext (German Videotex) terminal!
 This is a simple attempt at making an emulator for the old BTX modems, type _DBT03_.
 It uses an Espressif ESP32 compatible WiFi module as host.

+## Technical hints
+DBT03 are expected to operate at an asynchronous baud rate of 1200 receiving vs. 75 sending.

 ## Wiring diagram

 - GPIO 18 -> inverting Level Shifter -> Pin ED (5)